ameer-bauer/dice_cup/README.md

   dice_cup.py -d 8,4 -m -5 -g 2
     Prints the Standard Mode output for "2[4(d8)-5]" rolls.

-  dice_cup.py -d 23,1 4,-2 -l -1 -u 18 -g 2 -t
+  dice_cup.py -d 23,1 4,-2 -l -2 -u 18 -g 2 -i
-    Prints the Standard Mode output for "2[1(d23)-2(d4)]" rolls with a Lower Bound of -1 and an Upper Bound of 18 with the Set Total displayed.
+    Prints the Standard Mode output for "2[1(d23)-2(d4)]" rolls with a Lower Bound of -2, an Upper Bound of 18, and statistical information displayed.

   dice_cup.py -d 10,1 6,2 -g 4 -m 10 -s 5
     Prints the Standard Mode output for "5{4[1(d10)+2(d6)+10]}" rolls.